robballou/context/README.md

 * git: string
 * links: dict
+* theme: string
 * web: string
 * www: string
 * vagrant: string

 ## Commands

+### Bundler

+The bundler command allows you to execute a command with Bundler within the `theme` directory for your context.
+Example:

+    context bundler exec compass watch

 ### Clear

 Clears the current context.
 Currently this actually just removes `~/.contexts_data`.
 This behavior will likely become smarter if new data gets stored in that file.

+### Contexts

+List out the available contexts

 ### Current